 The Transource Project (Project 9A) is an example of a PJM approved market efficiency project that initially passed PJM's 1.25 benefit/cost threshold test despite having benefits, if accurately calculated, that were less than forecasted costs.
 This project also illustrates the risks of ignoring potential cost increases given that the costs included in the benefit/cost calculation are nonbinding estimates.
 The Transource Project was proposed in PJM's 2014/2015 RTEP long term window.
 PJM's 2014/2015 RTEP long term window was the first market efficiency cycle under Order 1000.
 The 2014/2015 long term window was open from November 1, 2014, through February 28, 2015.
-This window accepted proposals to address historical congestion on 12 identified flowgates.
-The AP South Interface was one of the 12 identified flow gates listed in the 2014/15 RTEP Long Term Proposal Window Problem Statement.
+This window accepted proposals to address what PJM terms historical unhedgeable congestion on 12 identified flowgates, where unhedgeable congestion is actually the production costs.
+The AP South Interface was one of the 12 identified flow gates listed in the 2014/2015 RTEP Long Term Proposal Window Problem Statement.